-The Forgiveness of Judith Malina premiered on August 14, 2017
+The Forgiveness of Judith Malina screened privately on August 14, 2017

 at The Framestore Preview Theater in London, UK.

-It subsequently screened as a “Special Program”of New Filmmakers New York
+It subsequently made its festival premiere as a “Special Program”of New Filmmakers New York

 Jeffrey Wengrofsky (director) and James Sclavunos (musical score)